 There are likely dozens of things that your department can address, but the team can’t handle everything at once.
 Start with what’s most important to the user so they can experience the best benefit for your effort.

 You can achieve this in several ways.
-For example, consider focus groups.
+For example, consider focus groups to measure user experience.
 These are what you think they are: teams sitting down with a group of users to ask them about the services provided.
 You’re asking about specific goals and measuring outcomes.
 Even though these groups can be a good starting point if you’ve nothing in place and can be easy to implement, they can require a fair amount of trust otherwise these groups can turn into ranting sessions.
 Get through the negativity to regain confidence before diving into what you want out of these focus groups.

 Periodic measurements and continuous measurements